thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 ## Office's state

-By transitioning to the state of the selected office, you will receive the contact information of the person responsible for the office, see a list of all devices in the office and their main telemetry readings, as well as see the office plan and the placement of devices on it.
+By transitioning to the state of the selected office, you will access the contact information of the person responsible for the office, see a list of all devices in the office and their main telemetry readings, as well as see the office plan and the placement of devices on it.

 ### Navigation between the building and office states